geekusa/nlp-text-analytics/README.md

 Splunk SDK crashes when too much data is sent through it, gets a buffer error.
 See [https://github.com/splunk/splunk-sdk-python/issues/150](https://github.com/splunk/splunk-sdk-python/issues/150).
 Workaround would be to used the sample command to down sample the data until it works.

 ### Release Notes
 Fix to Counts dashboard when searching for usage of term.
+Fix to cleantext command for consistent output on POS tagging when only one result in the text block.